The-Michael-R/nuimod/README.md

 Even as it is called Daemon it is not yet that far.
 It is still under development but systemd might be OK with the current state.

 ## ToDo
-That would be quiet a long list
+That would be quiet a long list:

 1. Make it a real daemon
 2. Allow parameters for rotation/fly events forwarded to the command (e.g. "mpc volume +%d")
 3. Multiple event-levels.
 Changing with fly-left/right the set of commands used (e.g. switch between controlling the light and controlling the music).
 This might change the current config-file format